SimonSebBeck/simonsebbeck.github.io/index.md

 * wears a hat
 * has a companion fairy called Tinker Bell
 * very childish
-* likes to play games and alter the rules as he wishes
+* likes to play games and change the rules at it suits him

 Peter Pan about finding the way to neverland: